MethodsAndPractices/vsteam/.docs/Get-VSTeamWorkItemField.md

 Get-VSTeamWorkItemfield -ProcessTemplate Scrum5 --WorkItemType  Change
 ```

-Returns the fields in "Change" WorkItems in the custom Process Template named "Scrum5"
+Returns the fields in "Change" WorkItems in the custom process template named "Scrum5"

 ### Example 3
 ```powershell